mor1/mort-www/info/index.md

   communications into their applications and websites

 Clackpoint was written up in [TechCrunch][] and on Google's [SocialWeb Blog][socialweb].
+As well as the public website, Clackpoint was available as a gadget for Google's OpenSocial and Google Wave, as a custom plugin for the HotCRP conference management system, and as a plugin for Atlassian Confluence.
 Two months after launch it had been installed on around 1000 websites, was serving 6000 users/day (120,000 unique/month) from over 180 countries, and handling over 600,000 minutes/month.
 Acquisition of both Clackpoint and Karaka by [Voxeo Corp.][voxeo] was [announced][] in January 2010.